 - 4 Tips to Maximize the Benefits of Your Bentonite Clay Mask

 Get to Know Your Bentonite Clay Face Mask Tools!

 Before we get to the bentonite clay mask recipes, here’s a quick introduction to the key ingredients, so you know the exact benefits each of them will bring.
 It is important to not only know that the ingredients you are using are natural or naturally-derived, but also to know they are the right ones for your particular mask.

 What is Bentonite Clay?

 The superstar of this article’s masks is none other than bentonite clay, which we use in our acne treatment.
 It is an odorless, greenish-grey fine powder formed from volcanic ash, largely founding in from Fort Benton in Wyoming—hence its name.
 But it was initially discovered in Montmorillon, France.
 Thus it is used interchangeably with montmorillonite clay, but I usually see it labeled in American natural health stores and herb stores as bentonite clay.

-The clay has a long history of use in both internal and external healing remedies across indigenous cultures, however, it is now a popular ingredient in commercial natural products or sold alone for DIY recipes due to its myriad of benefits.
+The clay has a long history of use in both internal and external health remedies across indigenous cultures, however, it is now a popular ingredient in commercial natural products or sold alone for DIY recipes due to its myriad of uses.

 Benefits of a Bentonite Clay Mask